Cyber-Labs/WoC18ProjectProposals/README.md

 - **Resources:**
   - Firebase Database can be used.
 It persists data without having to write backend code ([docs](https://firebase.google.com/docs/database/web/start), [tutorial](https://www.tutorialspoint.com/firebase/)).

+## 3. Newsroom (Website)

+- **Suggested Audience:** First years
+- **Description:** A website in which each club/student chapter of our college will have a page through which people can subscibe.
+Allow clubs/student chapters to register if they have a Facebook page.
+The app will fetch latest information posted on the actual Facebook page and show it in the newsroom page, provide notifications etc.

+- **Goals:**
+  - Phase 1: Build the frontend for the app.
+  - Phase 2: Using Facebook Graph API, fetch the posts from the respective Facebook pages and add subscription system.

+- **Requirements:**
+  - Knowledge of HTML, CSS and Javascript.
+  - Knowledge of a backend language and database persistence.
+  - Basic Knowledge of Facebook's Graph API.

+- **Resources:**
+  - Refer the Graph API documentation: https://developers.facebook.com/docs/graph-api

+​
+16
+<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 # Android App Development

 ## 1. Shared Calendar